 04 of 07

-To get to the heart – that meaty center of the artichoke that makes those thorns worth fighting through – see this guide to How to Trim Artichoke Hearts.Continue to 5 of 7 below.
+To get to the heart, that meaty center of the artichoke that makes those thorns worth fighting through, you need to properly remove the outer leaves.Continue to 5 of 7 below.

 05 of 07